NicHub/STM32-E407-BLINK/README.md

 B1_1/B1_0 => B1_0
 ````

 - Connect the USB cable to USB-OTG1.
 This is the USB connector that is closest to the Ethernet connector.
+Note that the label is correct on the PCB but not on the image above!.

 - Optionally verify that the card is detected with the bash command `lsusb` and `dfu-util --list`.
 If no card is detected, check the Boot Mode Selection jumpers and push the reset button next to the jack power connector: